“Classy apartments (sleeping 2-4) with kitchenettes and all the comforts of a hotel, slap bang in the heart of Florence”

 - No restaurant or breakfast room, but a wealth of eateries on your doorstep, some with discounts for Hilda guests, others with food delivery

-- No communal areas apart from reception, but each apartment has its own sitting area (or, in the Deluxe, a separate sitting room)
+- No communal areas apart from reception, but each apartment has its own sitting area (or, in the Executive, a separate sitting room)

 - Check-in is restricted to 3-7pm; if you intend to arrive later, you need to clear it in advance